jsntn/mr-poker.el/README.md

 After installing mr-poker.el, you can use the following functions:

+`mr-poker-display-instructions`

+This function displays instructions for using the Mr Poker, and the instructions are displayed in a new *Mr Poker Instructions* buffer on the screen.

 `mr-poker-shuffle-and-display`

 This function shuffles the deck of cards and displays a specified number of cards in a new buffer.
 To use it, type `M-x mr-poker-shuffle-and-display` and enter the number of cards you want to shuffle and display.